Sensors in Self-driving Car Environment Perception

 Author： Neuvition, IncRelease time：2021-05-14 02:13:15

-The ADAS system (advanced driving assistance system) needs the support of radar sensors, and radar is also a major contributor to the realization of automatic driving functions.
+The ADAS system (advanced driving assistance system) needs the support of radar sensors, and radar is also a major contributor to the safe driving functions of self-driving cars.
 Millimeter-wave radar uses radio waves to detect and locate objects.

 Current radar systems mainly include 24 GHz radar for short and medium-range measurement and 77 GHz radar for long-range measurement.
 The advantage of 77 GHz is mainly the accuracy of distance and speed measurement, and its angular resolution is also more accurate.
 Millimeter wave radar can effectively extract depth and speed information, identify obstacles, and have a certain ability to penetrate fog, smoke and dust.
 However, in the case of complicated environmental obstacles, because millimeter waves rely on sound wave positioning, sound waves appear diffuse reflection.
 Lead to a relatively high rate of missed detection and error;